w3c/wai-quick-start/source/writing.html.erb.md

 Ensure that instructions, guidance, and error messages are clear, easy to understand, and avoid unnecessarily technical language.
 Describe input requirements, such as date formats.

 {::nomarkdown}
-<%= example 'Clear form instructions' %>
+<%= example 'Instructions communicate what information the user should provide' %>

 <div class="errors">
   <figure>
-    <figcaption>Instructions communicate what information the user should provide</figcaption>
     <div>
       <form action="">
         <p id="password-desc">Password should be at least six characters with at least one number (0-9).</p>